Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/TROUBLESHOOTING.md

 ### Troubleshooting partially successful logs query requests

-By default, if the execution of a Kusto query resulted in a partially successful response, the Azure Monitor Query client library will throw an exception to indicate to the user that the query was not fully successful.
-The data and the error can be accessed using the `partial_data` and `partial_error` fields.
+If the execution of a Kusto query resulted in a partially successful response, the Azure Monitor Query client library will return `partial_data` and `partial_error` indicating that the query was not fully successful.

 ```python
 response = client.query_workspace("{workspaceId}", "{kusto-query-string}", timespan="{timespan}")